 Sec.
 7.8.1513.
-MuralsReserved
+Murals Reserved

-- A. Murals A work of visual art that conforms with the following standards: - 1.
-Murals must be painted or drawn -onto a facade or wall, without obscuring any windows or doors.
+- A. Murals A work of visual art that conforms with the following standards: - Murals must be painted or drawn -onto a facade or wall, without obscuring any windows or doors.
 Building wraps or super graphic wraps are not allowed.
 Projected-image signs are also not allowed. - 2.
 No more than 1 mural is allowed per building. - 3.
 A mural must be installed with the owner's permission.
-Any visual artwork installed without the owner's permission will be considered graffiti and must be immediately removed. - 4.
-Murals may not contain advertising messaging.
+Any visual artwork installed without the owner's permission will be considered graffiti and must be immediately removed.